Frequently Asked Questions

 How many people can I bring?

 We are licensed for 6 passengers.
 We can take 6 on all non-fishing trips.
-Many of the fishing trips will have an additional charge for the 6th person.
-If you have a group of more than 6 people and are interested in chartering two boats, with enough lead time, I can usually find another boat to split the trip with.
+Many of the fishing trips are limited have an additional charge for a 5th person.
+This is to prevent tangles and enhance the experience of everyone onboard.
+If you have a larger group and are interested in chartering two boats, with enough lead time, I can usually find another boat to split the trip with.

 What should I wear?